 Anna Alfieri is an Italian actress, director and producer born in Bergamo (Italy) on the 3rd of April 1986.

 Finding herself completely alone under some very precarious life circumstances and desperate to create something meaningful for herself, Anna started pouring all the pain she was experiencing into the idea that later became her film “Borderline”.
 Initially a series of visions, thoughts, voice overs and memories inspired by the struggle she was undergoing.
-It is a process described by Anna as the “dance with the demons”, as it reflects a period of untamed, painful inspiration and utter desperation to express what she was feeling.
-All this mixed with a touch of craziness, which resulted in a drive never experienced before.
+It is a process described by Anna as the “dance with the demons”, as it reflects a period of untamed, painful inspiration, which resulted in a drive never experienced before.

 All those thoughts and visions later turned into a 12 pages skeleton containing a storyline, which then turned into 40 hours of improvised footage, allowing improvisation to capture the rawness and truth of the story and making the most of the freedom given by a non linear narrative in using such an approach.